Aliases for ARFGEF1 Gene

 GeneCards Summary for ARFGEF1 Gene

 ARFGEF1 (ADP Ribosylation Factor Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
+Diseases associated with ARFGEF1 include Hypertrophy Of Breast.
 Among its related pathways are Endocytosis.
 GO annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARFGEF2.

 UniProtKB/Swiss-Prot for ARFGEF1 Gene